 - In 2017, Type II (1 Mohm) water was used to create 2M KCl solutions and conduct extractions.
 However, this purity is not sufficient and Type I water (18.2 Mohm) has been used for all bouts conducted from 2018 onward.
-2017 data was thus collected using a deprecated method and has been flagged accordingly. - Related to this issue, some sites that used Type II water in 2017 had extremely high N concentrations in blanks (> 1 mg/L), leading to unusable data.
+2017 data was thus collected using a deprecated method and has been flagged accordingly. - 2.
+Related to this issue, some sites that used Type II water in 2017 had extremely high N concentrations in blanks (> 1 mg/L), leading to unusable data.
 These values have been set to NA and the sample sets are flagged as described below. - 3.
 There was a method change for Alaska soil sampling as noted above in Special Considerations (3.10), data have been flagged accordingly. - 4.
 TOS Protocol and Procedure: SLS Soil Biogeochemical and Microbial Sampling mandates that each unique X,Y location within a NEON soil plot is sampled only once during the lifetime of the project.
 However, occasional errors lead to X,Y locations being resampled months to years apart.
-When this occurs, a flag is added to the data records for instances other than the first (intended) sampling.
+Resampled locations are identified by grouping multiple horizons and/or N-trans data for each sampling location within each sample timing and year; if sampling occurrences for an X,Y location are identified across multiple sample timings and years, a 'location-resampled' dataQF flag is added to 'ntr\internalLab' data records for instances other than the first (intended) sampling.
+A 'pit-location-resampled' dataQF flag is added if samples were taken at or near the location of a soil characterization pit (see https://data.neonscience.org/data-products/DP1.10047.001).